THE HAT TRICK.

 In the Middlesbrough Welter Madden did the hat trick, for riding Sea Fog with the welter weight of 10st.
 4lb. he got his third successive winner home.
 This is one of the horses that have been steered by Sloan, but the North Country backers were justly content to stand on Madden’s jockeyship.

-The term hat trick has been used in other senses.
-The following is from the Edinburgh Evening News of 8th April 1886:
+The term hat trick has been used in other senses, for example in the 19th-century parliamentary milieu as reported in the Edinburgh Evening News (Edinburgh, Scotland) of 8th April 1886: